Finding the support and help that you may need

-Central Bedfordshire is committed to offering all residents aged 40-74 a Health Check.
+Central Bedfordshire is committed to offering all residents* aged 40-74 years an NHS Health Check.

-If you have any concerns or questions about your health, you do not have to wait until invited; you can call your GP and ask to make an appointment for a Health Check, or pop in to one of the local pharmacies which offer the service.
-If you have a Health Check at a pharmacy, they will let your GP know so that you are not invited again and so that they can help you manage any risks that may be identified.
+If you have any concerns or questions about your health, you do not have to wait until invited; you can call your GP and ask to make an appointment for an NHS Health Check, or pop in to one of the local pharmacies which offer the service.
+If you have an NHS Health Check at a pharmacy, they will let your GP know so that you are not invited again and so that they can help you manage any risks that may be identified.

 What if I am over 74?

-Health Checks are not ageist – they are age appropriate!
+The NHS Health Check is not ageist – it is age appropriate!
 All of the evidence suggests that the age range 40-74 years is the time when the risks of these common health conditions are most likely to be identified and can be managed most effectively.

-Also, Patients over 74 are more likely than younger residents to be in regular contact with their GP, so their health is probably being monitored more closely anyway, with less need for a Health Check
+Also, patients over 74 years are more likely than younger residents to be in regular contact with their GP, so their health is probably being monitored more closely anyway, with less need for an NHS Health Check

-To discuss Health Checks in Central Bedfordshire, contact: Public Health on 0300 300 4924
+To discuss the NHS Health Check in Central Bedfordshire, contact: Public Health on 0300 300 4924

 For more information about Health Checks go to www.nhs.uk or www.healthcheck.nhs.uk